piecioshka/test-es2015-proxy/README.md

 I am agree with that.
 But...

-In ECMAScript 2015 we have `Proxy` object which can give opportunity to override default "getter" of property.
+In ECMAScript 2015 we have a `Proxy` object, which can give the opportunity to override the default "getter" of property.

 I wrote some code.
 Please take a look at: